snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 - Redis
 - Background workers
 ## Shuttle
 [Shuttle](https://www.shuttle.dev/) is one of the more unique providers, it's made entirely for rust.
+You can manage most of your deployment from your source code.
 Add the `#[shuttle_runtime::main]` attribute to you main function and shuttle will take care of the rest.

 ```rust
 use axum::{routing::get,Router};